The Illusion of Insight in Reasoning Models: Experimental Setup and Data

 \subsection{System-Level Prompts}

 \paragraph{Design goals.} Our system prompts serve two purposes: (i) \emph{scaffold} domain-appropriate reasoning with verifiable intermediate structure, and (ii) \emph{standardize} outputs so they are machine-checkable and comparable across checkpoints.
-Across all domains we therefore (a) separate private reasoning from the final response with explicit tags (\texttt{<think>}\,/\,\texttt{</think>} and \texttt{<answer>}\,/\,\texttt{</answer>}), (b) enforce domain-specific \emph{guardrails} (e.g., enumeration and letter accounting for cryptics; canonical forms for mathematics; regex-constrained action sequences for RHour), and (c) build in a light-weight \emph{self-correction loop} that triggers targeted reconsideration when a check fails.
+Across all domains we therefore (a) separate private reasoning from the final response with explicit tags (\tagtt{think}\,/\,\etagtt{think} and \tagtt{answer}\,/\,\etagtt{answer}), (b) enforce domain-specific \emph{guardrails} (e.g., enumeration and letter accounting for cryptics; canonical forms for mathematics; regex-constrained action sequences for RHour), and (c) build in a light-weight \emph{self-correction loop} that triggers targeted reconsideration when a check fails.
 The prompts below were held fixed across checkpoints and temperatures (unless noted), ensuring that any changes we observe arise from the model state rather than instruction drift.

-\paragraph{Common scaffolding (all domains).} We ask models to reason entirely inside \texttt{<think>} and to place the \emph{final} object to be graded inside \texttt{<answer>} \emph{only}.
-Tag separation lets us (1) compute reasoning-shift features on the private trace without leaking them into the final output, and (2) apply exact validators to \texttt{<answer>}.
+\paragraph{Common scaffolding (all domains).} We ask models to reason entirely inside \tagtt{think} and to place the \emph{final} object to be graded inside \tagtt{answer} \emph{only}.
+Tag separation lets us (1) compute reasoning-shift features on the private trace without leaking them into the final output, and (2) apply exact validators to \tagtt{answer}.
 To avoid verbosity that can mask errors, prompts specify concise but complete derivations, a token budget, and deterministic formatting.
-The reconsideration clause begins with a fixed sentence (``Wait, we need to reconsider\ldots'') to reliably demarcate pivot points for analysis; however, our shift detector (App.~\S\ref{sec:app-algorithm}) additionally requires a \emph{structural} plan change, avoiding circularity from lexical cues alone.

 \paragraph{Cryptic Xwords.} The Xwords prompt encodes established solving practice: \emph{device triage} (anagram, container, reversal, hidden, \emph{etc.}) with quoted indicators, followed by a two-part parse (\textbf{definition} and \textbf{wordplay}) and two hard checks: exact enumeration and exact letter accounting.
 This combination suppresses common failure modes such as defaulting to anagrams without a bona fide anagrind or silently dropping letters in charades.
 The reconsideration loop is narrow: it requires explaining \emph{why} the current attempt fails before proposing an alternative device/parse.
 We found this prevents thrashing while still eliciting genuine mid-trace pivots when a better device is available.
 Examples in the prompt illustrate (i) a hidden, (ii) an anagram, and (iii) a charade—covering the most frequent device classes in our corpus.